 About the Prince George Public Interest Research Group

-Public Interest Research Groups (PIRGs) are non-partisan, student-funded, non-profit organizations located on post-secondary campuses across North America.
+Public Interest Research Groups (PIRGs) are non-partisan, student-funded, non-profit societies located on post-secondary campuses across North America.
 We believe in using grassroots organizing + direct advocacy to give students the resources to create change on campus, in their communities, and beyond!

 PGPIRG was founded at UNBC in 1995, with the Compost Program being one of our first initiatives!
 Since then, we have established various on-going programming (i.e. Local Foods Program, Farm for Thought, The Good Store), as well as student-led Action Groups (e.g. Borrow-a-Mug, Subversive Knitting, the Pipe Up PG, Eco Fashion Show, film nights, The Food Recovery Project, and more).

-Above all, PGPIRG aims to affect intersectional social + environmental change with proper stewardship for the future.
+Above all, we aim to affect intersectional social + environmental change with proper stewardship for the future.
 PGPIRG is a resource centre for students creating grassroots change and building a healthy, just, and sustainable society in the north.

 Dara Campbell (she/her)